 The policy we used is a suboptimal policy that multiplies an additional coefficient $1.6 \cdot \textrm{CropWeight} + 0.2$ on the optimal policy.
-This will cause the irrigation value to be less than optimal when \textrm{CropWeight} is less than 0.5, and be more than optimal vice versa.
+This will cause the irrigation value to be less than optimal when \textrm{CropWeight} is less than 0.5, and more than optimal and vice versa.

 \paragraph{Training} We use a neural network to learn the causal functions in the SCM.
-The network has three fully-connected layers and each layer has a hidden size of four.
+The network has three fully-connected layers, each with a hidden size of four.
 We use Adam with a learning rate of $3 \times 10^{-5}$ as the optimizer.
 The training dataset consists of 1000 trajectories (10000 samples) and the network is trained for 50 epochs.

 \paragraph{Perturbation} The perturbation value $\delta$ used in the intervention is $0.1$ w.r.t. the range of each value.